6 Best beehiiv Alternatives in 2026

 Pricing

-Note: Using Amazon SES comes with an added cost of $0.1 per 1,000 emails sent, paid to Amazon SES directly.
-This is one way in which BigMailer helps keep your bill more affordable if you don’t send often.
+Note: Using Amazon SES incurs an added cost of $0.1 per 1,000 emails sent, paid directly to Amazon SES.
+This is just one of the ways BigMailer helps keep your bill more affordable if you don’t send often.

 Here’s how BigMailer’s plans compare to beehiiv’s on price: